-Version Author Changes Approval Date 1.0 Not applicable Original version 23 October 2020 1.1 Compliance Officer Reviewed to align with the HESF 2021 and the footer was updated with current addresses.
-30 August 2024
+Version Author Changes Approval Date 1.0 Not applicable Original version 23 October 2020 1.1 СО Reviewed to align with the HESF 2021, and the footer was updated with current addresses.
+30 August 2024 1.2 СО According to the Executive Management Team's feedback, Article 23 is revised with applicable position name and Article 24 is revised to update acceptable payment methods.
+17 March 2025

 N.B.
 The document is uncontrolled when printed!
-The current version of this document is maintained on the AIIHE website at www.aiihe.edu.au.
+The current version of this document is maintained on the AIIHE website at $\underline{www.aiihe.edu.au}$.